ghoomfrog/silili/vocabulary.md

 **Examples:**

-In these examples, Saj Lil phrases are in base-6, and the english translations are in base-10.
+In these examples, Saja Lili phrases are in base-6, and the english translations are in base-10.

 <dl>
 	<dt>tin tili (13)